Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/PlayerController.java.md

 ## 2. Class Overview: PlayerController

 The `PlayerController` class is a Spring REST controller annotated with `@RestController` and `@RequestMapping("/api/v1/p")`.
-It uses `@Autowired` for dependency injection to access services for player data manipulation and a repository for user authentication.
+It uses `@Autowired` for dependency injection to access services for player data manipulation and a repository for userNode authentication.
 The controller exposes several endpoints for retrieving, updating, creating, and deleting player information.
 Security is implemented using Spring Security's `@PreAuthorize` annotation for admin-only operations.

 ## 3. Method Details